Other Names: Xeloda®

 - Blood in your urine, vomit (bright red or coffee-ground) and/or stools (bright red, or black/tarry)

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day

 - Lasting loss of appetite or rapid weight loss of five pounds in a week

-- Rash that is not relieved by prescribed medicines
+- Pain that does not go away or is not relieved by prescribed medicines

-- Sexual problems and reproduction concerns may happen.
-In both men and women, this drug may affect your ability to have children.
-This cannot be determined before your treatment.
+- Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.